Lydster/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that you start with a mobile design and build out larger designs from there with media queries.
+You would typically use a desktop design to start with and work towards the mobile since there is more content on a desktop design.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+font-size: 62% sets each rem to 10px.
+This helps us keep better track of sizing when working in rems.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a tool that allows you to generate css from the preprocessor's syntax.
+Preprocessors have exta features that you don't have when using regular CSS like Mixins, variable, etc.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is mixins.
+I like having one line that I can use over and over for really complicated designs.
+A concept that gives me some trouble is nesting media queries.
+I did well wiith just mobile, but had some glitchy stttuff going on when I tried to implement a tablet design.
+I think it will all come together with practice.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.